RealCyGuy/Bronze-Medalist/README.md

   permissions.
 - `PREFIX` - Custom prefix for starting events and using the jishaku module.
 Defaults to b.
 - `JISHAKU_NO_UNDERSCORE` - Don't use underscores for jishaku's repl if set to true.
+- `INVITE` - Custom invite link for the invite command.

 ## Events